-If work requested has not been completed within five years after the inspection is carried out and the homologation cannot be granted, the site (course) in question will be deleted from the list of pending homologation applications.
+If work requested has not been completed within five years after the inspection is carried out, or if required documentation is incomplete, and the homologation cannot be granted, the site (course) in question will be deleted from the list of pending homologation applications.
 For further consideration a new application, with fee, is required.

-650.6.6 Validity of the Homologation Certificate

-- 650.6.6.1 For DH and SG courses (both approved and registered) the certificate is valid for five years from the date of issue.
-After that a new application for rehomologation must be made. - 650.6.6.2 For GS and SL courses (both approved and registered) the certificate is valid for ten years from the date of issue.
-After that a new application for rehomologation must be made.
+- 650.6.6 Validity of the Homologation Certificate - U650.6.6.1 For DH and SG courses (both approved and registered) the certificate is valid for five years from the date of issue.
+After that a new application for re-homologation must be made. - U650.6.6.2 For GS and SL courses (both approved and registered) the certificate is valid for ten years from the date of issue.
+After that a new application for re-homologation must be made.

-650.6.6.3 For all Disciplines
+650.6.6.3 For all Events